ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

 Header names are matched case-insensitively.
-Prefer an explicit allowlist; use `forwardAllIncomingHeaders` only when every incoming header is safe to send to the subgraph.
+Prefer an explicit allowlist.
+Use `forwardAllIncomingHeaders` only when every incoming header is safe to send to the subgraph.

 `QuickAdapter` handles forwarded headers automatically.
 If you build your own HTTP integration, pass the incoming headers with `interpreter.executeRequest(request, headers)`.